brhn-4/RasPi-Modules/Module 9/Readme.md

 - **Step 8**: For this database assign it a unique name and assign it to your current subscription plan, the server we just created, and the resource group we created.
 - **Step 9**: When creating the database you can choose the storage setting and workload environment you need for your specific needs.
 We chose developer workload and general storage.
 - **Step 10**: Now that we have created our database and server we need to edit the networking settings of our server to allow connectivity.
-- **Step 11**: Under your servers network settings you can either allow public access or set up a private endpoint to connect to the server.
+- **Step 11**: Under your server's network settings you can either allow public access or set up a private endpoint to connect to the server.
 We chose to allow public access.
 - **Step 12**: To accomplish this under the networking settings -> public access, select 'selected networks' for the public access option.
-- **Step 13**: Now you must add a firewall rule with your network's ip address as the start and end ip to allow access.
+- **Step 13**: Now you must add a firewall rule with your network's IP address as the start and end IP to allow access.
 - **Step 14**: Save these settings and go back to the home of the Azure Portal

 Now we should have created a server to host our SQL database with the proper networking settings to allow access from our machine.
-If you accomplished this successfully, it is time to create the table and start to connect our python app to the database!
+If you accomplished this successfully, it is time to create the table and start to connect our Python app to the database!

+- **Step 15**: Navigate to your SQL Database
+- **Step 16**: Navigate to 'Query Editor'
+- **Step 17**: Run the following query to create the table (you can change the table name if you want):
+   CREATE TABLE SensorReadings (
+      ReadingID INT IDENTITY(1,1) PRIMARY KEY,
+      AirTemperature FLOAT, WaterTemperature FLOAT,
+      Humidity FLOAT,
+      Timestamp DATETIME DEFAULT GETDATE()
+  );

 [docs]: https://learn.microsoft.com/en-us/azure/?product=popular